kwezetsky/corvus-tech-database/README.md

 # Corvus Technologies Company Database

-Welcome to the company's official database.
-This contains all the information you need about the company, including company regulations and asset files.
+This is the Corvus Technologies Official Database.
+Below you will find most information about the company, including company regulations and asset files.